Using Content Analytics & Performance Scorecards to Create High-Quality Content

 Writers and editors have traditionally been responsible for ensuring the right words are used — and the wrong ones are not.
 They work to make certain that your content is of high quality.
 But, despite their best efforts, writers and editors are error-prone.
 Not only that, they are not scalable.

-Armed with style guides, desktop dictionaries, and thesauri, writers attempt to craft high-quality content that complies with a lengthy checklist of rules they must first study, learn, and use.
-When they make a mistake, an editor is expected to catch the error.
+Armed with style guides, desktop dictionaries, and thesauri (and generative-AI), writers attempt to craft high-quality content that complies with a lengthy checklist of rules they must first study, learn, and use.
+When they make a mistake, someone is expected to catch that error in review.
 But that’s not always what happens.

 Editors are often overburdened and are just as likely to make mistakes as their writers.
 Most editors rely on outdated mechanical (manual) editing processes to catch an increasing array of content problems, many of which may introduce unnecessary legal, regulatory, and financial risks.